 Here are some ways in which ESOPs can be cashed out:

 Buyback is a technique in which companies purchase their ESOPs from existing shareholders (usually at a price higher than the Fair Market Value).
-In doing so, companies can increase the proportion of shares that the company controls, give returns to employees and restructure the ESOP pool if needed.
-The ESOP pool is thus replenished and can be used to hire more talent or incentivise out performers.
+Companies can increase the proportion of shares that the company controls, give returns to employees, and restructure the ESOP pool if needed.
+The ESOP pool is thus replenished and can be used to hire more talent or incentivize outperformers.

 For instance, Bangalore-based online freight aggregator BlackBuck issued the buyback of some ESOP shares from employees.
 35 employees sold back their stock options at a price much higher than the FMV, reportedly at 11x.
 The company’s senior HR representative mentioned in a public release that BlackBuck bought back the shares to restructure its ESOP pool.

 After exercising ESOPs, employees do not have to wait for an IPO to sell their shares.
 They may choose to sell the shares to third-party investors (individuals or VCs).
 Such transactions have usually seen an existing investor or a new investor with a relationship with the company getting access to the secondary allocation.

 In June 2019, the Canada Pension Plan Investment Board (CPPIB) bought an 8% stake (worth $150 M) in Delhivery, the Gurgaon-based e-commerce logistics unicorn.
 This created a window wherein Delhivery’s ESOP-privileged employees could liquidate their shares in a secondary transaction.
 Some of the employees were able to sell their shares and find an exit, making substantial monetary gains.